Webster County, Kentucky

 Webster County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 13,017.
-Its county seat is Dixon.
-Its largest city is Providence.
-It is the southernmost county in the Evansville, IN–KY Metropolitan Statistical Area.
-The county was formed in 1860 from parts of Henderson, Hopkins, and Union Counties and named for American statesman Daniel Webster (1782-1852).
+Its county seat is Dixon and its largest city is Providence.
+It is the southernmost county in the Evansville, IN–KY Combined Statistical Area.
+The county was formed in 1860 from parts of Henderson, Hopkins, and Union Counties and named for American statesman Daniel Webster (1782–1852).
 It was mainly pro-Confederate during the American Civil War and was the site of several skirmishes and some guerrilla warfare.
 Since 2018 it has been a moist county, with Providence and Sebree voting to allow alcohol sales, and Clay doing so in 2022.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 336 sqmi, of which 332 sqmi is land and 3.7 sqmi (1.1%) is water.
+According to the United States Census Bureau, the county has a total area of 336 sqmi, of which 332 sqmi is land and 3.7 sqmi (1.1%) is water.
 Webster County is part of the Western Coal Field region of Kentucky.